belabrockmann/100-days-of-code/r1-log.md

 ### R1D75
 Made some final adjustments to the logo and used it in a design.
 Also watched a Video about Logo design.

+### R1D76
+Watched some some videos about design again.
+I also found out about a great tool called Sizzy.